 Please confirm whether your proxy requires a username and password.
 If required, please enter them in the username and password fields of the proxy configuration.

 Some proxy IPs implement whitelist restrictions, allowing access only to specified IPs or regions.
 It is recommended to consult with your proxy IP provider about any such restrictions.
-If there are restrictions, you will need to allow access from IPs in Singapore.
+If there are restrictions, you will need to allow access from IPs in Singapore and Hong Kong.

 Just like mobile network signals, proxy IP networks can also experience network fluctuations.
 You might want to try multiple times to see if it can pass the test.
 If there happens to be a fluctuation in the proxy IP network when you click to check, it will not pass the proxy IP test at that time.